carefulcomputer/node-red-contrib-settings-vault/README.md

 **How to Use:**

-All your settings are stored once in a **vault-config** configuration node (accessed via the Configuration nodes panel).
-Once stored, you can retrieve these values in two ways:
+All your settings are stored once in a **vault-config** configuration node (viewable/editable via menu → Configuration nodes).
+Once stored, you can retrieve these values in three ways:

 1. **Using the vault node** - Add vault nodes to your flows to automatically retrieve and populate settings when messages pass through
 2. **Using function nodes** - Access vault values directly in your JavaScript code using `global.get('vault')` - no need to add extra nodes to your flow
+3. **Using JSONata expressions** - Access vault values in any node with JSONata support (change, switch, etc.) using `$globalContext('vault')` for inline transformations

-Both methods access the same encrypted configuration, so use whichever approach fits your flow best - or use both together.
+All methods access the same encrypted configuration, so use whichever approach fits your flow best - or use them together.

 **What can you store:**
 - Credentials (API keys, secrets, tokens)